syncfusion/Flutter-docs/Flutter/pyramid-chart/getting-started.md

 ![Tooltip in chart](images/getting-started/tooltip.png)

-You can find the complete getting started sample from this [`link`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/chart_example2131351808).
+You can find the complete getting started example  from this [`link`](https://www.syncfusion.com/downloads/support/directtrac/general/ze/chart_example2131351808).